UlyssesZh/UlyssesZh.github.io/_posts/2023-11-06-restructure.md

 title: I restructured my blog
 date: 2023-11-06 00:06:52 -0800
 categories:
   - update
 tags:
   - jekyll
   - tex
   - update
   - web
 layout: post
+excerpt: >
-excerpt: 'If you have not noticed, the equations on my blog are now rendered server-side.
+  If you have not noticed, the equations on my blog are now rendered server-side.
   This change makes it possible for those who turn off JavaScript on their browsers to see the equations.
-I also updated the theme from Minima v2 to Minima v3.'
+  I also updated the theme from Minima v2 to Minima v3.
 ---

 ## Rendering equations server-side